arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 ## Font Weight

-Never declare a new font weight, only use the available font settings. e.g.
+Never declare a new font-weight, only use the available font settings. e.g.

 ```css